VirtualWolf/rpi-ansible/README.md

 To specify a single host, add `-l <host>`.

-To run only a specific subset of a playbook, use one of the tags described below.
+To run only a specific subset of a playbook, use one of the tags described below with the `-t` flag.

 ## Tags